Health Indicator Report of Drinking Water: Radium

 People drink and use water every day.
 The majority of Americans are provided with high quality drinking water.
 About 90% of people in the U.S. get their water from a community water system versus a smaller water supply such as a household well.
 The U.S. Environmental Protection Agency (EPA) sets regulations for treating and monitoring drinking water delivered by community water systems.
 Currently, there are water quality standards and monitoring requirements for over 90 contaminants.
 Drinking water protection programs play a critical role in ensuring high quality drinking water and in protecting the public's health.
 Because people drink and use water every day, contaminants in drinking water have the potential to affect many people.
 The number of people served by a community water system varies from as low as 25 to hundreds of thousands.
 Community water systems in the U.S. provide among the highest quality drinking water in the world.
 However, some contaminants are present at low levels, and it is still possible that drinking water can become contaminated at higher levels.
 If a person is exposed to a high enough level of a contaminant, they may become ill.
 Radium is a naturally occurring silvery-white radioactive metal that can exist in several forms called isotopes.
 Radium is produced constantly by the radioactive decay of uranium and thorium.
 Uranium and thorium are found in small amounts in most rocks and soil.
 Some of the radiation from radium is being released constantly into the environment.
 It is this radioactive decay that causes concern about the safety of radium and all other radioactive substances.
 Two of the main radium isotopes found in the environment are radium-226 and radium-228.
 The decay of radium-226 results in the formation of radon which exists as a gas and is mobile in environmental media.
 Radium has been used as a radiation source for treating cancer, radiography of metals, and combined with other metals as a neutron source for research and radiation instrument calibration.
 Before the 1960s, radium was a component of the luminous paints used for watch and clock dials, instrument panels in airplanes, military instruments, and compasses (ATSDR, 2010).
 (Modified from the National Environmental Public Health Tracking Network [NEPHTN] Nationally Consistent Data and Measures [NCDM] radium document, version 8).
 Everyone is exposed to low levels of radium in the air, water, and food.
 Higher levels may be found in the air near industries that burn coal or other fuels or near sites that mine or mill uranium.
 It also may be found at higher levels in drinking water from groundwater wells.
 (From the NEPHTN NCDM radium document, version 8).

-Yearly Distribution of Number of Community Water Systems (CWS) by Maximum Combined Radium Concentration, Utah, 2000-2018
+Yearly Distribution of People Served by Community Water Systems (CWS) by Maximum Combined Radium Concentration, Utah, 2000-2018

 Data SourceUtah Department of Environmental Quality, Division of Drinking Water, Safe Drinking Water Information System (SDWIS)